rizkg/BBHash/README.md

      uint64_t  idx = bphf->lookup(input_keys[0]);

 # Types supported
 The master branch works with Plain Old Data types only (POD).
 To work with other types, use the "alltypes" branch (it runs slighlty slower).
 The alltypes branch includes a sample code with strings.
 The "internal_hash" branch allows to work with types that do not support copy or assignment operators, at the expense of using 128bits/key in I/O operations regardless of the actual key size.
 Thus, if your keys are 64 bits integers, "internal_hash" will do twice more I/Os.
+But if your keys are longer than 128 bits, then "internal_hash" branch will be faster than the master branch.

 # How to run test